Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

-The key is turned, the MP3 player plugged in and Keiji Haino’s electric guitar seeking unattainable resolutions through sheer chaos drills electricity into my 3rd eye.
-I’m sufficiently pumped for the 22-minute drive back to my nondescript 1-bedroom apartment.
-The chaotic music jolts my senses to the heightened state of awareness necessary to navigate home safely – fate willing.
+I turn the MP3 player on, and Keiji Haino’s electric guitar seeks unattainable resolutions through chaos, drilling electricity into my third eye.
+I’m pumped for my 22-minute drive to my nondescript one-bedroom apartment.
+The chaotic music jolts my senses to a heightened state of awareness.

-My mindfulness is lost as a 20-year-old uni-cyclist, sitting backwards and looking over his shoulder, darts in and out of traffic, right in front of…my car!
-I slam the brakes to avoid killing him.
-I shake my head as I watch him continue on his dangerous journey.
-As I make my turn, I open my window and scream at his fading visage: “You’re going to get killed!
+My awareness is quickly tested when a unicyclist, sitting backwards and looking over his shoulder, recklessly darts in and out of busy traffic and right in front of…my car!
+I slam the brakes and shake my head as I watch him continue his dangerous journey.
+I open my window and scream at his fading visage, “You’re going to get killed!
 Idiot!”
-I close my window satisfied with myself and continue my drive.
+I close my window, satisfied.

 &&&